-A VPN tunnel configured with a certificate stored in the Windows user certificate store cannot be used in GINA mode.
+A VPN tunnel configured with a certificate stored in the Current User Certificate Store cannot be used in GINA mode.
 The reason for this is that the GINA mode is run before a Windows user is identified (prior to opening any session).
-The software simply cannot identify the user's certificate in the Windows machine certificate store.
+The software simply cannot identify the user's certificate in the Local Machine Certificate Store.

-23 Filtering Mode
+24 Filtering Mode